Harold Ramirez Player Props: Rays vs. Yankees

 Harold Ramirez At The Plate

-- Ramirez is batting .329 with four doubles, a triple, six home runs and eight walks.
+- Ramirez is batting .316 with five doubles, a triple, six home runs and eight walks.

-- Ramirez has had an RBI in 10 games this season (40.0%), including four multi-RBI outings (16.0%).
-He has also driven home three or more of his team's runs in one contest.
+- Ramirez has driven in a run in 10 games this season (35.7%), including four games with more than one RBI (14.3%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.